cuhksam/emnlp2019.github.io/_pages/program.md

 ## Accepted Papers

 EMNLP-IJCNLP 2019 will feature 465 long papers, 218 short papers, and 44 demos papers, all to presented at the main conference on November 5&ndash;7.

 See the <a href="./accepted/">list of accepted papers</a> along with their authors.

 ## Keynotes

 EMNLP-IJCNLP 2019 will have three keynotes, given by Meeyoung Cha, Kyunghyun Cho, and Noam Slonim.
-Details on the [Keynote Speakers page](./program/keynotes/).
+Details on the [keynote speakers](./program/keynotes/) page.